 The EECC provides (Article 93(2)) that BEREC shall adopt, after consulting stakeholders and in close cooperation with the Commission, guidelines on common criteria for the assessment of the ability to manage numbering resources and the risk of exhaustion of numbering resources.
-Guidelines on the risk of exhaustion of numbering resources should be based on benchmarking NRA inputs and best practices, given that the legislative framework, the processes and the practices may vary from MS to MS. The purpose of this project is to produce these guidelines.
+Guidelines on the risk of exhaustion of numbering resources should be based on benchmarking NRA inputs and best practices, given that the legislative framework, the processes and the practices may vary from one MS to another.
+The purpose of this project is to produce these guidelines.

-Deliverable: BEREC Guidelines on common criteria for the assessment of the ability of undertakings other than ECN or ECS to manage numbering resources and the risk of exhaustion of numbering resources
+Deliverable: BEREC Guidelines on common criteria for the assessment of the ability of undertakings other than ECN or ECS to manage numbering resources